gomint/gomint-docs/docs/get-started/plugin-world-restriction.md

 You can set up the worlds of a plugin within the `worlds.yml` file you can find in the folder `plugins/ThePluginName`.

 :::caution
-While plugins are not forced by the server to follow this setting, it is strongly adviced that every plugin uses the easy provided API to follow the `worlds.yml` setting.
+While plugins are not completely forced by the server to follow this setting, it is strongly adviced that every plugin uses the easy provided API to follow the `worlds.yml` setting.
 :::